-Reacts is interactive audio-video software developed by Innovative Imaging Technologies, Inc. (IIT), a subsidiary of Philips Ultrasound.
+Reacts is interactive audio-video software developed, marketed, and sold by Innovative Imaging Technologies, Inc. (IIT).
 The Reacts software is integrated into the Lumify app, providing live ultrasound collaboration.

 With your device connected to the Internet, you can use Reacts to share your live Lumify ultrasound image with a remote Reacts user for training or collaboration.
 During the Reacts session, you can communicate with the remote Reacts user in a video chat.